 This article reviews the pros and cons of the Optavia diet, as well as its effectiveness, to help you decide if it’s a good fit for you.

 - Overall score: 2.25

 BOTTOM LINE: The Optavia diet has been shown to result in short-term weight loss, but research is needed on its long-term effectiveness.
-The weight loss plan has limited food options and relies heavily on prepackaged, heavily processed meals and snacks.
+The weight loss plan has limited food options and relies largely on packaged, heavily processed meals and snacks.

-The Optavia diet is owned by Medifast, a meal replacement company.
-Both its main diet (also called Medifast) and Optavia are low calorie, reduced carb programs that combine packaged foods with homemade meals to encourage weight loss.
+The Optavia diet is a low calorie, reduced carb program that combines packaged foods, homemade meals, and personalized coaching to encourage weight loss.

-For those not interested in cooking, the company provides a line of pre-made low carb meals called Flavors of Home that can replace Lean and Green meals.
+For people who aren’t interested in cooking, the company also provides a line of premade low carb meals called Flavors of Home as a replacement for Lean and Green meals.